NGIN-ORG/NGIN.Reflection/docs/Architecture.md

 ## ABI Strategy (Phase 3)

-- Versioned C entrypoint (name: `NGINReflectionExportV1`) returning registry header and blob pointer.
+- Versioned C entrypoint (`NGINReflectionExportV1`) publishes a compact, POD-only blob describing all reflected entities in the module.
+- Layout:
+  - `NGINReflectionHeaderV1` at the front of the blob encodes counts and byte offsets for every section, plus optional tables for method/ctor function pointers.
+  - Fixed-width arrays follow in this order: types → fields → methods → ctors → attributes → parameter type-ids → UTF‑8 string table → optional function-pointer tables.
+  - All cross-record references are indices into those arrays (no raw pointers); strings use `(offset,size)` pairs into the shared table.
+- Ownership & lifetime:
+  - The exporter allocates the blob once per process using `NGIN::Memory::SystemAllocator`; the memory stays owned by the exporting module.
+  - Consumers must treat the blob as read-only and either copy it or ensure they stop dereferencing once the module unloads.
+  - `CopyRegistryBlob` (see `NGIN::Reflection::RegistryBlobCopy`) clones the payload into host-owned memory and reconstitutes a stable `NGINReflectionRegistryV1` view via `AsRegistry()`.
+  - No free function is exposed in V1; destroying the module implicitly reclaims the blob.
+- Error handling:
+  - `MergeRegistryV1` rejects null payloads, version mismatches, and range violations with descriptive strings (`"null registry"`, `"unsupported version"`, `"corrupt offsets"`).
+  - Stats counters only advance on successful merges; callers should reset/inspect `MergeStats` per module load.
+  - Optional `MergeDiagnostics` captures per-type conflicts without affecting the default fast path.
-- Enabled via `NGIN_REFLECTION_ENABLE_ABI` (header declaration and compiled stub when ON).
+- Enabled via `NGIN_REFLECTION_ENABLE_ABI` (header declaration and compiled stub when ON); disabled builds define no-op tests and omit export symbols.
-- Host merges modules by `TypeId`, deduplicating and fixing indices.
+- Host merges modules by `TypeId`, deduplicating duplicates, and layering alias lookups (including MSVC `class`/`struct` prefix stripping).
+- Post-merge verification runs opt-in via `VerifyProcessRegistry(options)`, ensuring overload tables remain consistent without imposing costs unless invoked.

 ## Type Identity